Last Updated on February 15, 2021 by Julia Wilson

 The British Longhair is a large and powerfully built cobby breed with substantial boning and firm muscles.
 Broad shoulders, well-rounded chest and a level back.

-Large and well-rounded with broad, wide cheekbones, round chubby cheeks and prominent rounded whisker pads.
-The ears are small to medium, set wide apart, broad at the base and slightly rounded at the tip.
+The head is large and well-rounded with broad, wide cheekbones, round forehead which leads to a short, straight nose, round chubby cheeks and prominent rounded whisker pads.
+Medium sized wide-set ears which are broad at the base and slightly rounded at the tip.

-Eyes are large, round and set wide apart.
-An intense eye colour is preferred, accepted colours are green, brown, copper or blue in pointed cats.
+British Longhairs have large, round eyes which are set wide apart.
+Accepted eye colours are green, brown, copper and blue in pointed cats.

-The British Longhair is an easy to care for cat, but will benefit from a daily groom to keep the coat tangle-free.
+The British Longhair is easy to care for but will benefit from a daily groom to keep the coat tangle-free.

 All cats should see a veterinarian once a year for a health check.
 Talk to your veterinarian about the most suitable vaccination schedule for your cat as this can vary from council to council as well as the cat’s risk factors.